informalsystems/emerald/docs/operational-docs/src/performance_evaluation/performance_eval.md

 - Number of nodes: 4, 8
 - Hardware setup: Digital Ocean nodes, 64GB RAM, 16 shared CPU threads, with regular SSDs

-#### Results
+#### Results: 4-node deployment - single data center

-Transactions are sent to all nodes in parallel, at a rate of 8000txs/sec.
+Transactions are sent to all nodes in parallel, at a rate of 8000txs/sec per node.

-> TODO: is this the injection rate per spammer or overall per network?

 We observe a throughput of 8000tx/sec with block sizes of 0.5-1MiB.
-The reported consensus time is averaging 620ms.
+The reported block time is averaging 220ms with spikes up to 230ms.

 > TODO: how is the block time 230ms and consensus 620ms?
+(DONE this was from previous runs)

 <div style="text-align: left;">
     <img src="../images/perf/emerald_do_4_8000_block_time.png" width="60%" /> <br/>